 Many studies show that irrational beliefs are positively associated with depression and depressive symptoms (e.g., Ciarrochi, Said, & Deane, 2005; Nelson, 1977), and that irrational beliefs are able to distinguish depressed from non-depressed groups (e.g., Marcotte, 1996; McDermut, Haaga, & Bilek, 1997; Taghavi, Goodarzi, Kazemi, & Ghorbani, 2006).
 An early study (Nelson, 1977) revealed that the strongest relationships with depression emerged for irrational beliefs that reflected a need to excel in all endeavours, that it is terrible when things are not the way one would like them to be, obsessive worry about future misfortunes, and the impossibility of overcoming the influences of past history.
 These four beliefs are of course salient in sport, where excellence is desirable, frequent barriers emerge that can impact success, and athletes are often judged on previous success (or failure).

 The extant literature also indicates that irrational beliefs are positively related to various forms of anxiety such as trait, state, speech, social, evaluation, test anxiety in clinical and non-clinical samples (Deffenbacher, Zwemer, Whisman, Hill, & Sloan, 1986; Himle, Thyer, & Papdorf, 1982), and general, phobic, and obsessive compulsives (Thyer, Papsdorf, & Kilgore, 1983).
-At a physiological level irrational beliefs have been associated with greater Galvanic Skin Response (GSR; Master & Gersham, 1983), and systolic blood pressure (Harris, Davies, & Dryden, 2006), indicative of greater autonomic physiological arousal.
+At a physiological level irrational beliefs have been associated with greater galvanic skin response (Master & Gersham, 1983), and systolic blood pressure (Harris, Davies, & Dryden, 2006), indicative of greater autonomic physiological arousal.
 Harris et al. suggest that “mental rigidity” (p.
-5) leads to autonomic rigidity reflected in SBP increases.
+5) leads to autonomic rigidity reflected in systolic blood pressure increases.
 Examining more complex physiological parameters, Papageorgiou et al. (2006) found that irrational beliefs were positively related to C-reactive protein, interleukin-6, tumor necrosis factor-α, and white blood cell counts in healthy adults (N = 853), when controlling for age, sex, years of school, body mass index, physical activity status, depression levels, and dietary habits.
-This study suggests that irrational beliefs maybe a risk factor for Cardiovascular Diseases (CVD).
+This study suggests that irrational beliefs maybe a risk factor for cardiovascular diseases.
 Indeed, irrational beliefs have been shown to affect physical health, with irrational beliefs positively related to eating disorders (Moller & Bothma, 2001) such as bulimia (Phillips, Tiggemann, & Wade, 1997), more severe asthma symptoms (Silverglade, Tosi, Wise, & D’Costa, 1994), and a higher frequency of chronic illnesses (Lichtenberg, Johnson, & Arachtingi, 1992).
 Indeed, irrational beliefs are also positively related to type-A coronary-prone behaviour, where individuals are highly motivated and competitive, but feel near constant time pressure, and have high hostility and anger (Friedman, 1977).
-This has been shown to be a risk factor for cardiovascular disease (CVD)
+This has been shown to be a risk factor for cardiovascular diseases.

 3.1.2 Demandingness